Users as Annotators: LLM Preference Learning from Comparison Mode

-\textbf{Example 2: $\mathcal{P}_\eta$ as a Beta distribution}.
+\begin{example} \textbf{$\mathcal{P}_\eta$ as a Beta distribution}.
 Another example is $\mathcal{P}_\eta$ denotes a Beta distribution:

 with $\alpha, \beta > 1$.
 In this setting, attentiveness is modeled as a continuous random variable: most users have moderate attentiveness, while only a small proportion are either fully attentive or fully casual.
-The model parameters are $\theta = (\alpha, \beta, \mu)$.
-More details are deferred to Appendix \ref{subapx:extend_beta}.
+The model parameters are $\theta = (\alpha, \beta, \bmu)$. \end{example}

-Throughout the remainder of the paper, we make the following assumption in analyzing the algorithm.
+Throughout the remainder of the paper, we make the following assumption when analyzing and evaluating the algorithm.